its-lab/MoniTutor/README.md

 ![monitutor_arch](https://cloud.githubusercontent.com/assets/13717492/20060036/870647cc-a4f9-11e6-8015-d327b90a4ce5.png)

 ## Getting started
 The prefered Linux distribution for this project is Debian.
-All packets are installed from the official Debian repositories.
-For distributions other than Debian, packets may also be available.
+All packages are installed from the official Debian repositories.
+For distributions other than Debian, packages may also be available.
 Please contact your distribution packagers.

-### Installing the basis
+### Installing the Base System

 #### Icinga2
 MoniTutor depends on Icinga2 and PostgreSQL databases.
 Hence, the first step is